seduval/implem-sbox/README.md

 7_bits: ~2.1 GB

 **-Option 3**: If you do not have a complete `wget`, you can access the url `https://caramba.loria.fr/sbox/precomputation_files/` and download files manually.
+They should be put into a new directory called 'precomputation_files' inside the 'Code' directory.

 ## Program manual